Bisonai/orakl/docs/v0.1/vrf.md

 * `numWords`: a `uint32` value representing the number of random words requested.

 The function call `requestRandomWords()` on `COORDINATOR` contract passes `keyHash`, `accId`, `callbackGasLimit`, and `numWords` as arguments.
-Execution of this function generates a request for random words that is uniquely defined with `requestId`, a return value from the function call on `COORDINATOR` contract.
+After a successfull execution of this function, you obtain an ID (`requestId`) that uniquely defines your request.
+Later, when your request is fulfilled, the ID (`requestId`) is supplied together with random words in order to be able to make a match between requests and fulfillments when there is more than one requests.

-#### Fulfill random words
+### Fulfill random words

+`fulfillRandomWords` is a virtual function of [`VRFConsumerBase` smart contract](https://github.com/Bisonai-CIC/orakl/blob/master/contracts/src/v0.1/VRFConsumerBase.sol), and therefore must be overriden.
+This function is called by `VRFCoordinator` when fulfilling the request.

 ```Solidity
 function fulfillRandomWords(